What is an EHC plan?

 An Education Health and Care (EHC) plan is a legal document written by the local authority and is used for children and young people with high support needs that cannot be met by the support that is usually available at their school or college, known as SEN Support.

 They describe a child’s special educational needs (SEN) and the help they will get to meet them.
 An EHC plan also includes any health and social care provision and can start from a child’s birth and continue into further education (not applicable for higher education) and training up until age 25.
+If there are health and social care needs but no educational issues an EHC needs assessment is not appropriate and will not be agreed.

 Does an EHC plan come with any funding attached?